scipy/scipy/doc/source/tutorial/stats/sampling.rst

 As shown in the example, we first initialize a distribution object that contains an implementation of the methods required by the generator.
 In our case, we use the :class:`~TransformedDensityRejection` method which requires a PDF and its derivative w.r.t. x (i.e. the variate).

+.. note:: Note that the methods of the distribution (i.e. ``pdf``,
-Note that the PDF doesn't need to be vectorized.
-It should accept and return floats.
+          ``dpdf``, etc) need not be vectorized.
+They should accept and return floats.

 .. note:: One can also pass the SciPy distributions as arguments but it can
           be slow due to validations and expensive NumPy operations.